mainmatter/mainmatter.com/blog/_posts/2018-11-27-open-source-maintenance.md

 ---

 People often ask us how we can handle maintaining a large number of open-source projects.
-In this blog post we will introduce you to some of the techniques we have developed or discovered to simplify and speed up working on open-source (and other) projects.
+In this blog post we will introduce you to some of out internal best practices we have developed or discovered to simplify and speed up working on open-source and other projects.

 <!--break-->